Samanmardani/StarJourney2025/README.md

 Commit 5: Building momentum with each commit! 💡
 Commit 6: Exploring GitHub features! 🛠️
 Commit 7: Day two of my coding streak! 🔥
+Commit 8: Making progress, one commit at a time! ⏳